-Legal requirement (CC14) Where a charity has appointed an investment manager on a discretionary basis it is a legal requirement that an investment policy is in place. ^{}Trustees give authority to the investment manager to manage the charity's investments and transactions are undertaken without prior reference to the trustees.
+Legal requirement (CC14) Where a charity has appointed an investment manager on a discretionary basis it is a legal requirement that an investment policy is in place.
+Trustees give authority to the investment manager to manage the charity's investments and transactions are undertaken without prior reference to the trustees.
 The investments are individually tailored to best match the charity's requirements by taking into account the investment objective, attitude to risk and any other relevant information.

-It may seem like more bureaucracy however the SIP performs two important functions: 1 It should formally link the role of the charity's investments to its objectives and strategy.
-2 It is an extension of the investment management agreement and therefore it provides written confirmation of the role and remit of the investment manager.
-Linking the charity's investments to its objectives and strategy For many charities, the investment portfolio is not the only resource or source of income; therefore the portfolio has to be viewed in the wider context of the charity's other assets (and liabilities) and plans for the future.
+Legal Requirement (CC14) Trustees must: Know, and act within, their charity's powers to invest Exercise care and skill when making investment decisions Select investments that are right for the charity; taking into account of the need to diversify investments Take advice from someone experienced in investment matters unless they have good reason for not doing so Review investments from time to time Explain their investment policy (if they have one) in the trustees' annual report It may seem like more bureaucracy however the SIP performs two important functions: It should formally link the role of the charity's investments to its objectives and strategy.
+It is an extension of the investment management agreement and therefore it provides written confirmation of the role and remit of the investment manager.
+2 Linking the charity's investments to its objectives and strategy For many charities, the investment portfolio is not the only resource or source of income; therefore the portfolio has to be viewed in the wider context of the charity's other assets (and liabilities) and plans for the future.
 Hence the SIP should reflect the charity's short, medium and longer term plans.
-Short term: operating cash Medium term: considering expenditure requirements for the next five years Longer term:

-5+ years timeframe
+Short term: operating cash Tip Medium term: considering expenditure requirements for the next five years Longer term: 5+ years timeframe

-Tip Define what you mean as short, medium and long term in the SIP.
+Define what you mean as short, medium and long term in the SIP.
 For some charities, long term may mean 'in perpetuity'.
 Written confirmation of the role and remit of the investment manager Apart from being a legal requirement for charities that have appointed a discretionary investment manager, this is a useful piece of housekeeping for any charity.
 Having a document that details what is (and is not) permissible within a portfolio is helpful in ensuring that the charity's investment manager is keeping to the mandate, and also a helpful aid in reviewing the purpose of the portfolio on a regular basis.
 We define 'a regular basis' as annually.
-Example Three years ago XYZ Charity wrote its SIP setting out time frames for its portfolios: Portfolio A: funds are likely to be required in three years (at time of writing) Portfolio B: long term reserve set as a proportion of the charity's overall assets The SIP has not been reviewed:
+Example 1) 2 Three years ago XYZ Charity wrote its SIP setting out time frames for its portfolios: Portfolio A: funds are likely to be required in three years (at time of writing) Portfolio B: long term reserve set as a proportion of the charity's overall assets The SIP has not been reviewed: